-In 2013, Littleton received a grant to create master plans for its two light rail stations, the Downtown Littleton Station and the Mineral Avenue Station.
+In 2013, Littleton received a Federal Transit Administration (FTA) grant to create master plans using transit oriented development (TOD) principles for its two light rail stations, the Downtown Littleton Station and the Mineral Avenue Station.
 In 2015, the city hired the firm of Progressive Urban Management Associates (PUMA) to assist with these master planning projects.